Selling a house

 How do you sell a shared ownership property?

 When you sell your shared ownership home, you are only selling your portion of the property.
-That’s because shared ownership homes are divided between residents and organisations such as housing associations.
+That’s because shared ownership homes are divided between residents and organisations such as housing associations, unless 100% of the property has been purchased by the resident.

 The housing provider running the scheme is entitled to buy your share back from you before anyone else.
 This is what’s called ‘right of first refusal’.